kangzhenkang/agent/README.md

 ## Installation

-It is a golang classic project
+It is a golang classic project (note that this project is designed for container-based running, this part merely show how domeos/agent is installed)

 ```bash
 # set $GOPATH and $GOROOT